leptonai/leptonai/misc/tuna/tuna-user-guide.md

 └──────────────────────────────────────┴────────────────────────────┴─────────────────────────────────────┴─────────────┴────────────────┴───────┴──────────────────┴────────────────┘
 ```

-#### Step 5: Run the Model
+#### Step 5: Deploy the Model

-Once the model is ready, the user runs the model using the `run` command.
+Now that the model is ready, deploy it using the following command:

 ```bash
 lep tuna run --name my-tuna-model --resource-shape gpu.a10